gessicacss/My-Wallet-front/README.md

 User Authentication: Users can sign up and log in to their accounts securely.
 Transaction Management: Create, view, and manage income and expense transactions.
-Dashboard: Get an overview of your financial transactions with interactive charts and graphs.
 Responsive Design: The application is responsive and works well on both desktop and mobile devices.

 ## Contributing